 Can I migrate from modern-screenshot without rewriting everything?

-Mostly yes — the method names map almost 1:1 (see the migration map above).
+Mostly yes.
+The method names map almost 1:1 (see the migration map above).
 The one adjustment is that SnapDOM returns DOM-ready objects (Image/Canvas/Blob) instead of data-URL strings; use snapdom.toRaw(el) if you specifically need a data URL.

 Are both libraries free for commercial use?